zhfnjust/bsver.com/README.md

 ## For holders

-This series of nfts has a basic paymail service, and does not promise any other rights and interests to the nft holders, and the holders do not undertake any obligations.
+This series of nfts has a basic paymail service, and `does not promise any other rights and interests to the nft holders`, and the holders do not undertake any obligations.

 - If Vitalik Buterin has NFT of **bsver.com**, he is real bsver.
 - If CSW doesn't have NFT of **bsver.com**, fuck off.